Longevity in office – good or bad?

-by Anand Narasimhan Published 27 December 2022 in Brain circuits • 3 min read
+by Anand Narasimhan Published December 27, 2022 in Brain Circuits • 3 min read

 Wellbeing programs have spread rapidly throughout global workplaces in the last few years, with the pandemic giving organizations reasons to increase their attention to these efforts.
 These programs primarily focus on helping employees to look after their health and make them more resilient to workplace stress.